Moen Incorporated: Internet of things

-At the 2022 Consumer Electronic Show, the Moen Smart Faucet with motion control was named best product of the show by Review Geek.
+At the 2022 Consumer Electronics Show, the Moen Smart Faucet with motion control was named best product of the show by Review Geek.
 The faucet uses touchless gesture technology as well as voice commands to control the water flow and temperature.

 Other products

 Besides faucets and bath fixtures, other products manufactured by Moen include bathroom accessories such as towel bars and rings, toilet paper roll holders, and shower curtain rods.
 Moen also manufactures garbage disposals under its Anaheim Manufacturing Company subsidiary mainly under the Moen, Waste King, and Whirlaway names, as well as under other brand names such as Frigidaire, Kenmore, and others.
 Moen also produces a line of faucets and bath fixtures for the multifamily market under the Cleveland Faucet Group (CFG) brand.